 - You have been served with a lawsuit.

 - You have been injured by the negligence of someone else and your injuries are serious, involve long-term treatment, or have caused a permanent disability.

 - You have tried to resolve a negligence claim on your own, but you cannot get it reasonably resolved.

-Remember that trying to represent yourself can often leads to more problems than solutions.
-For example, you an unrepresented person could make a procedural error which eliminates their chance of succeeding.
+Remember that trying to represent yourself can often lead to more problems than solutions.
+For example, an unrepresented person could make a procedural error which eliminates their chance of succeeding.
 Also, non-lawyers are almost always at a disadvantage when they attempt to represent themselves, and often times slow down the resolution of their cases.

 When faced with a difficult legal situation, it is usually in your best interest to retain a lawyer.
 A lawyer will be more familiar with the legal process, including legal deadlines, procedural rules, and court procedures.
 Below are some of the main reasons you should consider when deciding if you need a lawyer.

 Not hiring a lawyer could be more costly than hiring one, especially if you need a lawyer to represent you in a personal injury case.
 Personal injury cases are most often handled on a contingency fee basis, which means that you will not have to pay any legal fees until you receive compensation for your case.
 Hiring an attorney can help ensure that you will receive the maximum amount of compensation.
 On the other hand, not hiring a lawyer could cost you valuable amounts of settlement or verdict results that you may not get if you were to proceed with your case unrepresented.
 Therefore, having a lawyer represent you can actually save you money in the long run.